apache/apisix/docs/en/latest/terminology/kms.md

 }'
 ```

-If you use APISIX Standalone mode, you can add the following configuration in apisix.yaml:
+If you use APISIX Standalone mode, you can add the following configuration in `apisix.yaml` configuration file:

 ```yaml
 kms: